Changfeng1992/SiFei/index.md

 2. Compactifications of moduli space of K3 surfaces of degree 6, with Francois Greer, Radu Laza, Zhiyuan Li, Zhiyu Tian. in preparation.

-3. K-moduli of log del pezzo pairs and K3 surfaces, in preparation.
+3. K-moduli of log del pezzo pairs(https://arxiv.org/abs/2303.05651), with Long Pan and Hauyu Wu.

 ### Invited talks and Slides